user1pc/SubPixelLine/README.md

   <img src="./doc_images/the_algo_1.png" style="width:250px;"/>
 </p>

-If we start in pixel at (x,y), there are 3 possible positions for the next pixel: (x+1,y), (x,y+1), & (x+1,y+1).
-How do we decide which one to go to?
-Easy, find which side of the pixel the line intersects and go there (or diagonal if we hit the corner exactly).
+If you start in pixel at (x,y), there are 3 possible positions for the next pixel: (x+1,y), (x,y+1), & (x+1,y+1).
+How do you decide which one to go to?
+Easy, find which side of the pixel the line intersects and go there (or diagonal if you hit the corner exactly).
 But line-line intersection is ugly and requires a division.
 My approach uses the 2D cross product defined as:

 <p align="left">
   <img src="./doc_images/cross_2d.gif" style="width:250px;"/>